-The decline in population growth rate has exacerbated another problem familiar in the West: rapid ageing.
+The decline in population growth rate has exacerbated another problem familiar in the West: rapid aging.
 There will be 129 million Chinese over the age of 60 as of the year 2000.
-By 2020, one in four will be elderly (twice the total present population of the United States) – a rare burden for a low income country.
+By 2020, one in four will be elderly (twice the total present population of the United States) – a rare burden for a low-income country.

 The sex ratio at birth (between male and female births) in mainland China reached 117:100 in the year 2000, substantially higher than the natural baseline, which ranges between 103:100 and 107:100.
 This suggests differential abortion if the sex is known antenatally.

 India operates a two-child policy.
-During 1970s they used forced sterilisation of the poor.
-India has greatly increased food production per head over last 20 years, making it better placed to absorb higher numbers.
+During the 1970s they used forced sterilization of the poor.
+India has greatly increased food production per head over the last 20 years, making it better placed to absorb higher numbers.
 The country’s most recent approach to population issues focuses on the advancement of women economically, academically, and socially, as independent women are more likely to have small families.